The Princeton Summer Journalism Program is a year-long college preparation program for high school juniors who are interested in journalism.

 Eligibility Requirements

-- Student must be a junior in high school at the time of application.
+- Be a junior in high school at the time of application.
+No exceptions will be made for students graduating with other grades.

-- Student must have a minimum unweighted grade point average equivalent to a 3.5 out of 4.0.
+- Have a minimum unweighted grade point average equivalent to a 3.5* out of 4.0.

-- Student must meet at least one of the socioeconomic conditions below:
+- Meet at least one of the socioeconomic conditions below:

-- The combined income of your custodial parent(s)/guardian(s) plus child support payments, if any, must not exceed $60,000.
+- The combined income of your parent(s)/guardian(s) plus child support payments, if any, does not exceed $60,000*.

-- You qualify for free or reduced-price lunch in your high school.
+- Your family income or circumstances qualify you to receive free or reduced-price lunch in your high school.

-- You qualify for an SAT or ACT fee waiver.
+- Your family income or circumstances qualify you to receive an SAT or ACT fee waiver.

 - Students who will be first-generation college students are given priority consideration.